 Dr. and Mrs. Langford had 2 sons, Charles Baldwin Langford who was born in Blenheim on the 17th of February,1894.
 He died a month later on the 2nd of March.
 Their son Grover Cameron Langford was born on the 9th of January, 1897 and he grew up to be a doctor.

-Dr. Langford was one of the founding members of the Blenheim Rotary Club.
+Dr. Langford was one of the founding members of the Blenheim Rotary Club in 1929.
 Dr. Langford was a member of the Masonic Order, the I.O.O.F. and held different positions in the United Church of Canada.
 Dr. Langford was a Kent County Coroner for over 50 years and he was active in the Kent County Medical Society.

 Dr. Langford enjoyed bowling in his spare time.